 Jill Barnett 30:37

 widespread.
-But definitely share it as my as my kids say, like and subscribe.
+But definitely share it as my kids say, like, and subscribe.
 Hit that button.

 Jill Barnett 31:16

-I am so much appreciate you taking the time to to talk with us today and answer so many questions and and we’ll hopefully be in touch for with people who see this and in the future.
+I so much appreciate you taking the time to talk with us today and answer so many questions and we’ll hopefully be in touch with people who see this and in the future.